ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ## Document synchronization

-For the Language server to do anything, it's required to "see" the workspace.
+For the language server to do anything, it's required to "see" the workspace.

 The LSP-specification defines 3 [Document Synchronization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_synchronization) methods for this purpose:
  - [`textDocument/didOpen`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didOpen)
  - [`textDocument/didChange`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didChange)
  - [`textDocument/didClose`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didClose)

-which are mandatory to implement (for clients).
+These are mandatory to implement (for clients).
-Whenever a document is being opened, changed or closed the client is sending the information to the server, via these methods.
+Whenever a document is being opened, changed or closed, the client is sending the information to the server via these methods.

 The [textDocument/didChange](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didChange) notification[^4] supports full and incremental synchronization.
 The server and client negotiate this during [initialization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initialize).

 Incremental changes were more diffucult than expected.
 This is mainly because of the translation between different encodings.
-Editors give the position in the text-document (row, column) based on an utf-16 string representation.
+Editors give the position in the text-document (row, column) based on the utf-16 string representation.
 While the chars them self are encoded in utf-8.
-Of course utf-8 is a variable length encoding, so different characters can have different byte-sizes.
+Of course, utf-8 is a variable length encoding, so different characters can have different byte-sizes.

 ![](img/encodings.png)

 This was a bit confusing to get right.

-Through these messages the language server has a "mirrored" version of the editor state.
+Through these messages, the language server has a "mirrored" version of the editor state.

 {{< notice example >}}
- Here is a example for a incremental **textDocument/didChange** notification.
+ Here is an example for a incremental **textDocument/didChange** notification.
 ```json
  {
 	"params": {